wiseman-timelord/Chat-Gradio-Gguf/README.md

 The goal is a chatbot, that is simpler to configure than `TextGeneration-Webui`, while having features I want ie, attach, session history, speech, websearch, step back.
 Programmed towards, windows 7-11 (non-WSL) and Ubuntu 22-25, with any Gpu on GGUF models.
 Dynamic prompting from keywords in models enabling better, interface and prompts, for relating theme of session, With some features but no imposed, limitations or guidelines.
 This tool providing local, uncensored, and inference with features that enhance productivity and usability, even a comparable interface, found on premium AI services, or as far in that direction as gguf models, will allow.
 The configuration is without options reported to make no difference on most models, ensuring a comprehensive yet streamlined experience.
 It will have web features, but will not feature online services requiring registration, and everything is privatly run on your own hardware with your own models.

 ### Features
-- **Comprihensive CPU/GPU Support**: CPUs AVX2/AVX512 Compatible and GPUs AMD/nVIDIA, with dropdown list selection supporting multi CPU/GPU setup.
+- **Comprihensive GPU Support**: CUDA/Vulkan/ROCm, with dropdown list selection supporting multi CPU/GPU setup.
-- **Research-Grade Tools**: Includes RAG, web search, chunking, summarization, TOT, no-THINK, and code formatting, and with file attachments.
+- **Research-Grade Tools**: Includes RAG, web search, chunking, THINK, and Markdown formatting, and file attachments.
 - **Common File Support**: Handles `.bat`, `.py`, `.ps1`, `.txt`, `.json`, `.yaml`, `.psd1`, `.xaml`, and other common formats of files.
-- **Configurable Context**: Set model context to 8192-138072, and batch output to 1028-4096.
+- **Configurable Context**: Set model context to 8192-138072, and batch output to 1028-32768.
 - **Enhanced Interface Controls**: Load/unload models, manage sessions, shutdown, and configure settings.
-- **Highly Customizable UI**: Configurable; 10-20 Session History slots, 2-10 file slots, Session Log 400-550px height, 2-8 Lines of input.
+- **Highly Customizable UI**: Configurable; 4-16 Session History slots, 2-10 file slots, Session Log 450-1300px height, 2-8 Lines of input.
 - **Speak Summaries**: Click `Say Summary` for a special prompt for a concise spoken summary of the generated output.
 Text to speak uses `PyWin32`.
 - **Attach Files**: Attach Files is complete raw input, there is no Vectorise Files anymore, so the files should ideally be small enough to fit in context.
 - **Collapsable Left Column**: Like one would find on modern AI interface, but with concise 3 button interface for commonly used buttons.